turingschool-examples/backend_mod_1_prework/day_1/README.md

 ## An Introduction to Ruby

-[Read This Introduction](https://learnrubythehardway.org/book/intro.html) to the Learn Ruby The Hard Way Tutorial.
-To reiterate this introduction, ***DO NOT*** copy and paste code examples when working through lessons in your prework.
-Actually type each of them out.
+We are going to dive right in and start creating Ruby programs.
+In the lessons linked below you will be asked to create Ruby files, type Ruby commands into them, and then run those files to see what the output is.
+Please be sure that you are typing each command yourself and *not* copying and pasting.
+Typing these commands yourself will help you remember the commands better than copying and pasting.
+This will be true even in future mods, and we recommend that you maintain this practice going forward during your time at Turing.

 ### Ruby Basics Lessons

-1. Next, you will complete several lessons from the Learn Ruby the Hard Way Tutorial. *For ***each*** lesson* ***follow these directions closely***:
+1. Next, you will complete the lessons linked below. *For ***each*** lesson* ***follow these directions closely***:

     1. Create a file within your `day_1` directory that will contain this lesson's work.
 Verify that you are within the directory by using terminal command `pwd`.
 If you are not, `cd` into your `day_1` directory.
 Once you are there, use the `touch` command in your terminal to create a file.
 For the first lesson, name this file `ex1.rb`.
 For each subsequent lesson, use `ex2.rb`, `ex3.rb`, so on, so forth.
 Refer to back to [day_0](../day_0) if you need a refresher on terminal commands.